JacobGros/326_project/docs/proposal.md

 On the versus page, user will vote between two pets, which is the cutest.
 These votes will be used in a bracket-style tournament to determine the cutest pets!

 ![LeaderBoardPage](imgs/LeaderBoardUI.png)
 On the leaderboard page, users will see how the pets ranked!
+They can filter the results by species as well.

 ![UserProfilePage](imgs/UserProfileUI.png)
 On the user profile page, users can see their pets they've submitted, their personal info, and can edit their info.